International Studies (BA)

 About the programme

-In the first semester of your first year of International Studies you follow core courses.
-These compulsory courses give you a general introduction of the relevant theoretical and methodological approaches in the various disciplinary perspectives.
+In the first year of International Studies, all students engage in the same core courses on economics, history, culture and politics.
+Through the core courses, a clear shared base for further studies is established.
 Moreover, you will start to develop your academic skills: reading and thinking critically, writing and speaking clearly and concisely.
 In the second semester you start to specialise in the region of your choice through courses that focus on its history and culture; and begin your language training.

 Student International Studies